mono-js/mono/docs/configuration.md

 conf/local.js (should be inside .gitignore)
 ```

-All these files should export an Object, to configure Mono, use the `mono` property.
+All these files should export an `Object`, to configure Mono, use the `mono` property.

 Firstly, it will load the `application.js` which should contain the global conf of your app.